Chapter 4: Income statements

 What fully diluted EPS effectively does is to warn shareholders of possible future changes to EPS due to events that have already happened which may cause additional shares to be issued.
 Examples of such events are:

 • Convertible bonds or preference shares that are in issue.
-These might give the holder of them the option to convert their bonds or preference shares into ordinary shares at a future date(s)
+These might give the holder the option to convert their bonds or preference shares into ordinary shares at a future date(s) which will increase the number of shares in issue.

 • Share options or warrants (options to buy shares that are listed on the stock exchange) that are in issue.